Rick45/quick-arr-Stack/README.md

 ![Overseerr start page](img/overseerr_startpage.png)

-You will need to login with your plex account.
+You will need to log in with your Plex account.

 In the following screen fill the requested information

 Server: Manual Configuration
-Hostmane or IP Address: your Plex Docker container IP
+Hostname or IP Address: your Plex Docker container IP
 Port: your Plex Docker container port

 Select the Libraries that you want to scan and hit Start Scan